Friday, May 2, 2008

 Here I will provide some examples for you.
 All of these come from real life examples as I have actually seen them in my eleven years as a registered respiratory therapist.

-One of the most frustrating examples to me is when a person has decided they do not want to be placed on life support because "I don't want to spend the rest of my life on one of those things," or "because I don't want to become a vegetable."
+One of the most frustrating examples to me was when a person decided they did not want to be placed on life support because, "I don't want to spend the rest of my life on one of those things," or "because I don't want to become a vegetable."
 In thinking this way, many people choose the following in their advanced directives: Full Code, Do Not Vent, or Do Not Intubate.

 What might confuse people is what you see in the movies.
-There was one episode of "Walker, Texas Ranger," where Chuck Norris's character was having CPR performed on him, and his friend who broke his arm was watching on.
-Then Chuck woke up, the ambulance arrived, and the person who was taken away on the ambulance was Chuck, but Chuck's friend with the broken arm.
+There was one episode of "Walker, Texas Ranger," where Chuck Norris's character was having chest compressions performed on him, and his friend who broke his arm was watching on.
+Then Chuck woke up, the ambulance arrived, and the person who was taken away on the ambulance was not Chuck, but Chuck's friend with the broken arm.

 However, I do think the decision not to become a vegetable on a vent is a valid issue for most people.
 Yet, one also has to consider the definition of a vegetable.
-Are you a vegetable when you have no body, but your brain is fully functional as would be the case with ALS (Lou Gehrig's Disease) or multi-system atrophy, which is a disease my grandma suffered from at the end of her life, and is a disease like ALS in that the person loses control of his muscles and basically becomes a brain without a body.
+Are you a vegetable when you have no body, but your brain is fully functional (as would be the case Lou Gehrig's Disease).
+Or are you considered a vegetable when your brain if officially declared dead but your body continues to life?

 Then one day he is having trouble breathing.
 His wife drives him to the hospital and by the time he arrives there he is severely short-of-breath; his work of breathing is labored.
-The doctor looks the patient straight in the eyes and asked the question no one wants to ever hear, "If something happens to you, do you want to be placed on a ventilator?"
+The doctor looked the patient straight in the eyes and asked the question no one wants to ever hear: "If something happens to you, do you want to be placed on a ventilator?"

 Of course now the patient is not in the planning stages.
 He is actually miserable, gasping for every breath.
 His oxygen levels are falling.
 His CO2 levels are rising.
 He is pooping out.
 He has a feeling of impending doom.
 He, however, does not want to die; he is not quite ready.